English Language Proficiency Assessments

 The ELP Screener

 The ELPA21 Screener is used to determine initial eligibility for ELD services.
 Like the summative assessment, this is an online assessment that measures proficiency in the four language domains of reading, writing, listening, and speaking.
+This test is typically administered to potential English learners upon initial enrollment in a Washington school.

 Alternate English Language Proficiency Assessment